 BA: Total points required for degree: 360.
-240 points are completed as part of this structure, the remaining 120 points are cross-credited from papers in the LLB.
+255 points are completed as part of this structure, the remaining 105 points are cross-credited from papers in the LLB.

-LLB: Total points required for degree: 480.390 points are completed as part of this structure, the remaining 90 points are cross-credited from papers in the BA.
+LLB: Total points required for degree: 480.
+390 points are completed as part of this structure, the remaining 90 points are cross-credited from papers in the BA.

 The structure outlined above is indicative only, based on undertaking a single 120-point major and is dependent on the timetable and availability of individual papers.
-Completing elective papers during Summer School may enable you to complete your double degrees more quickly.
+Completing elective papers during Summer School may enable you to complete your double degree more quickly.

-For more information on the Bachelor of Laws visit
+For more information on the Bachelor of Laws visit aut.ac.nz/law

-www.aut.ac.nz/law

-Level: 4

-Points: 120

-Duration: 1 year F/T, equivalent P/T
+Diploma in Arts QUICK FACTS Level: 5 Points: 120 Duration: 1 year F/T, P/T available Campus: City Campus Starts: 22 Feb & 12 July 2021

-Campus: City

-Starts: 24 Feb & 13 July 2020